-Tammy Hembrow Looks Smoking Hot In Itty Bitty Shorts With “Taurus” Written Across Her Butt
+Tammy Hembrow Looks Smoking Hot In Itty-Bitty Shorts With ‘Taurus’ Written Across Her Butt

 Tammy Hembrow added a sizzling series of snaps on Instagram that showcased her fit figure.
-The smoking hot post was added to her feed last night, and it floored her 11.3 million fans.
+The smoking-hot post was added to her feed last night, and it floored her 11.3 million fans.

 The first photo in the series captured Tammy posed in front of a couch that was decorated with a fuzzy white blanket and several beige pillows.
 The rest of the space included a large silver candelabra and a picture frame to match.
 The Aussie babe did not use a geotag to indicate her exact location, but as her fans know, she has been spending most of her time at home in Australia.
 Tammy was posed in front of the camera and looked down at the ground with her lips slightly parted.